ChainixDev/chainix-python/README.md

             # ... all variables and their final values
         },
         'log': [
-            # Array of each step that was executed with step details
+            # Array containing details for each step, in execution order
             {
                 'stepType': 'inference',
                 'stepTitle': 'Analyze Request',